svandu/to-do-list/README.md

 Users should be able to:

-- Add the work in the to-do list
+- Add the list of work in the to-do list
 - They can mark it as done and can also delete the work.

 ### Built with